mvolkmann/MyUnixEnv/notes/11tyNotes.md

 ## Debugging tips

+To see the value of a variable in the devtools console, use the 11ty `log` filter.
+For example, `{{myVariable | log}}`.

-To see the content of an array or object, use the Nunjucks `dump` filter which calls `JSON.stringify`.
+To see the content of an array or object within a page, use the Nunjucks `dump` filter which calls `JSON.stringify`.
 For example, `<div>myVariable = {{myVariable | dump}}`.